RutledgePaulV/piped/readme.md

 ### Performance

 Casual testing easily reaches 4000-5500 messages per second of throughput (received, printed, and acked) when using a consumer parallelism above 500.
-This exceeds the 3000 message/second aws limit for fifo queues and is quite high for a single process.
 Real-world throughput will depend heavily on what you do with each message but it's unlikely Piped will become your bottleneck.